AsadShibli/openpose/README.md

 This script processes videos stored in the `vid` folder and generates annotated videos in the `output` folder.
 Each processed video will have facial, hand, and body landmarks overlaid on the frames.

 ### openpose(webcam).py
+This script captures webcam feed and displays real-time annotations of facial, hand, and body landmarks.
+Users can interactively view the landmarks detected by the script.

 ## Sample Video